wprender/cloudbreak-docs/docs/periscope.md

 To keep your cluster healthy, Cloudbreak auto-scaling runs several background checks during `downscale` operation.

-* **Cloudbreak will never remove `application master nodes` from a cluster.** In order to make sure that a node running Ambari Metrics is not removed, **Cloudbreak has to be able to access the YARN Resource Manager**.
-When creating a cluster using the `default` secure network template, **make sure that the RM's port is open on that node**.
+* Cloudbreak will never remove `application master nodes` from a cluster.
+In order to make sure that a node running Ambari Metrics is not removed, Cloudbreak has to be able to access the YARN Resource Manager.
+When creating a cluster using the `default` secure network template, make sure that the RM's port is open on that node.
-* In order to **keep a healthy HDFS during downscale, Cloudbreak always keeps the `replication factor` configured and makes sure that there is enough `space` on HDFS to rebalance data**.
+* In order to keep a healthy HDFS during downscale, Cloudbreak always keeps the `replication factor` configured and makes sure that there is enough `space` on HDFS to rebalance data.
-* During downscale, **in order to minimize the rebalancing, replication, and HDFS storms, Cloudbreak checks block locations and computes the least costly operations**.
+* During downscale, in order to minimize the rebalancing, replication, and HDFS storms, Cloudbreak checks block locations and computes the least costly operations.